AmmarMian/qanat/docsrc/usage/description_files/run.rst

         * **options**: the options of the experiment.
 The keys are the names of the options and the values are the values of the options.

         * **positional**: the positional arguments of the experiment.
 The keys are the weights (relative position in the construction of the final command) of the arguments and the values are the values of the arguments.

+        For groups, the positional and optional arguments are specified for each group.

     The constructed commands are the cartesian product of the different groups and the range of the options.